 At first glance, it looks like there are hundreds of jobs to be had when applying to an online job site.
 They make it so easy to click “apply here.”
 It is a wonderfully passive way to apply for a job.
 Just click and wait…and wait.
 Recent grads will tell me, “I applied to 50 jobs!” but wonder why they have not heard back weeks or months later.
 Here is the truth about applying online…THIS IS A BLACK HOLE.
 I repeat.
 THIS IS A BLACK HOLE.

 The Fix: The only way you will have success applying online is if you have a unique work experience (which is rare for a recent grad) or you know someone at the company who can grab your resume and get it in front of the right person.
-The better way to spend your time is by networking with someone who works at the company or reaching out to the HR recruiter and let them know you applied and you would like to speak with them further.
-Making direct contact with an employee will improve your chance for success.
+The better way to spend your time is by networking with someone who works at the company or reaching out to the HR recruiter and letting them know you applied and you would like to speak with them further.
+Making direct contact with an employee will improve your chance of success.

 Many recent grads are nervous about the interview.
 A common concern is not knowing how much to say or explain.
 If you ramble, the employer will get bored and not follow you.
-If you say too little, or are vague, you come across as not informed.
+If you say too little or are vague, you come across as not informed.
 The other mistake is you answer the question too honestly and expose personal information that can influence the hiring decision such as family information or mental/ physical disabilities.
 Last, you did not research the company and you barely know anything about them.

 The Fix: Think of the interview as a consultant.
 Understand the challenges of the business and share with the employer the benefits you have to help them.